endlessbux/cs3524_assessment_3_team_b/readme.md

       - 	Users can use the keyword ”h” to get help messages and commands a player may type in.

--   COMMANDS
+##### COMMANDS
-    -  MOVE(direction)
+    -  move (direction)
         -  This allows players to change position in the MUD game to supported directions
-    -  PICK/DROP (item)
+    -  pick/drop (item)
-        -  Allows users to pick up items and store them in the inventory.
+        -  Allows users to pick up items and store them in the inventory
-    -  GetUserLocation
+    -  show-user-location
-        -  Displays/ prints out current users in the MUD game
+        -  Prints out current users in the MUD game
-    -  getOnlinepLayersAtGame
+    -  show-online-players
-        -  Displays/ prints out current players on the server.
+        -  Prints out current players on the server
+    -  show-inventory (playername)
+        -  Prints out the specified players inventory
+    -  pick ring
+        -  Picks ring
-    -  "h"
+    -  h
-        -  displays the help interface to asssist players with commands
+        -  Displays the help interface to assist players with commands
+    -  n
+        -  Starts a new game and asks for the name of the game you want to create
-    -  "q"
+    -  s
+        -  Asks the user to input the name of the game they want to join
-        -  Quits he game
+    -  q
+        -  Quits the game and asks the user if they would like to join another game, play again or quit completely